Pravyn-P/CLI-Dictionary-Tool/README.md

 **************************************************************************************
 ## Command Line Dictionary Tool

-* This project provides a flexible and user-friendly way to interact with the
-Merriam-Webster Dictionary API from the command line.
-Users can specify a word and, optionally, a part of speech to filter the definitions.
+* This project provides a flexible and user-friendly way to interact with the Merriam-Webster Dictionary API from the command line.
+Users can specify a wordand, optionally, a part of speech to filter the definitions.

 ***************************************************************************************